CharlieGo19/devops-notes/docker-learning/README.md

     Pod:
         One or more containers running together on one node, this is the basic unit of deployment.
 Containers are always in pods.
+Pods share an IP Addresses and deployment mechanism.
     Controller:
-        For creating or updating pods and other objects, you wouldn't normally deploy a pod directly, but have a controller that validates that K8's is doing what you told it to do.
+        For creating or updating pods and other objects, you wouldn't normally deploy a pod directly, but have a controller that validates that K8s is doing what you told it to do.
 There are many types of controllers such as Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, CronJob etc.
     Service:
         A network endpoint given to a set of pods, a persistent endpoint in the cluster so we can access the pods at